2009 Atlanta Dream season

-The 2009 WNBA season was the 2nd season for the Atlanta Dream of the Women's National Basketball Association.
+The 2009 Atlanta Dream season was the 2nd season for the Atlanta Dream of the Women's National Basketball Association, and their second season under head coach, Marynell Meadors.
 The Dream qualified for the playoffs for the first time in franchise history.
 However, they were eliminated by the Detroit Shock in a sweep in the first round.

 Transactions

 Houston Comets Dispersal Draft

 With the Houston Comets ceasing operation and based on the 2008 records of teams, the Dream selected 1st in the Dispersal Draft.